selfdevs/accountability-dashboard/CONTRIBUTING.md

 request to be reviewed by at least one person of the team.

 ### Labels
-- `Review needed` is to apply when your feature or bug fix is ready, and no additional code is needed.
+- `Review needed`, use it when your feature or bug fix is ready.
 - `WIP`, work in progress.
 Use it if you're not finished yet or applying major modifications to your code.
 - `In discussion` this is useful when there is active debate or questions opened